ResearchComputing/Documentation/docs/index.rst

 **Acknowledging Summit:**
 "This work utilized the Summit supercomputer, which is supported by the National Science Foundation (awards ACI-1532235 and ACI-1532236), the University of Colorado Boulder, and Colorado State University.
 The Summit supercomputer is a joint effort of the University of Colorado Boulder and Colorado State University."

+**Acknowledging Blanca:**
+"This work utilized the Blanca condo computing resource at the University of Colorado Boulder.
+Blanca is jointly funded by computing users and the University of Colorado Boulder."

 **Acknowledging PetaLibrary:**
 "Data storage supported by the University of Colorado Boulder 'PetaLibrary'"